lmorisse/Symu/docs/models/cognitivearchitecture/Internalcharacteristics.rst

 Then you must define the how every bit of knowledge is affected.
 If partial forgetting is chosen, the partial forgetting rate define how much an agent loose at each step, otherwise, the bit is completely forgotten.
 You can define the minimum level of information that left for each bit.

+Risk aversion
+*************
+The risk aversion parameter affects whether or not an agent can make a particular decision.
+The risk aversion parameter prevent an agent from acting on a particular belief.
+Agents who are risk averse will still be able to communicate their knowledge and beliefs like any other agent, but will never be able to make the corresponding decision.